Ultrax5/android_device_sony_huashan/README.md

 ![Sony Xperia SP](http://www-static.se-mc.com/blogs.dir/0/files/2014/05/Xperia-SP-so-vivid-1acd201148921bf895e22b13e5bbf931-940.jpg )

-The Sony Xperia SP (codenamed _"Huashan"_) is a mid-range smartphone from Sony Mobile Communications AB.
+<div style="text-align:center">The Sony Xperia SP (codenamed _"Huashan"_) is a mid-range smartphone from Sony Mobile Communications AB.

 It was announced on 18 March 2013.
 It is supported in CyanogenMod 10.2, CyanogenMod 11 and CyanogenMod 12